• Home /

 9. Use HomeReady or Home Possible Loans

-Home buyers in low- and moderate-income neighborhoods can get a lower mortgage rate by choosing mortgage programs such as HomeReady and Home Possible.
+Buyers in low- and moderate-income neighborhoods can benefit from lower rates with HomeReady and Home Possible loans.

 10. Get Multiple Mortgage Rate Quotes